Writing the Past, Building New Worlds: Fiction and Non-Fiction

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-Demonstrate knowledge and understanding of how different types of creative writers incorporate historical research into different forms and genres of writing.
+- Demonstrate knowledge and understanding of how creative writers incorporate different types of research into different forms and genres of writing.

-Apply specialised historical research skills and creative language skills to produce a narrative or other textual forms of creative writing.
+- Apply specialised research skills and creative language skills to produce a narrative or other textual forms of creative writing.

 No special requirements